The Last Vestiges of Self-Harm

 I heeded her advice to the extreme.
 Since that day, I have actively avoided looking at my teeth.
 My smiles have been consciously close-lipped and I have developed a habit of mumbling in an effort to reduce dental visibility.

-Further, as my eating disorder colonized more and more of my life, I started to feel like I didn’t deserve to go to the dentist, I didn’t deserve to follow-up on and keep healthy the implants that replaced the aforestated sidewalk-shattered incisors.
+Further, as my eating disorder colonized more and more of my life, I started to feel like I didn’t deserve to go to the dentist, I didn’t deserve to follow up on and keep healthy the implants that replaced the aforestated sidewalk-shattered incisors.
 I didn’t deserve to take care of myself.
 I started to use my fear of the dentist as a cover-up for my self-destructive desires.
 I started to think, what is the point of going to the dentist, I’ll never live long enough for it to matter.

 Fast forward to this just-passed summer.
 I spent several days in bed at the mercy of an impacted wisdom tooth.
 The pain was debilitating and untouchable.
-I remember clearly a moment—huddled in bed, a bag of frozen strawberries melting on my face—when I mumbled “I can’t do this any more.”
+I remember clearly a moment—huddled in bed, a bag of frozen strawberries melting on my face—when I mumbled “I can’t do this anymore.”
 That afternoon, I found a sliding-scale dentist’s office, one numerously cited for compassion in cases like mine.
 I scheduled an appointment and told my support network about it.
 I knew that I needed accountability: I needed to know that my friends would give me hell if I conveniently skipped my appointment, scheduled a gig, or “forgot.”

 A week after I scheduled the appointment, I found myself weeping in the dentist’s waiting room.
 It was as if ten years of anxiety poured in torrents as I cataloged every irrational fear: I’m going to lose all my teeth, I have oral cancer, there is nothing to be done besides wait for each tooth to gray and fall out one by one.
 The list went on until the receptionist interrupted my tear-stained reverie in full New Orleans accent: “Girl, why you cryin?!
 We’ll take good care.
 You got nothing to worry about.”

 In the hour that followed, the rest of the staff made good on her promise.
-There was no shame, only pragmatism and kindness.
+There was no shame, only pragmatism, and kindness.
 After the appointment, I was given a treatment plan (one that did not involve waiting for every tooth to die) and several additional appointments.
 “Girl, why you cryin?!”
 I said to myself as I walked to my car.

 It’s a question I continue to ask—why was this little appointment such a big deal?
 Girl, why you cryin?!
 I finally concluded that my teeth were symbols of an old life, or rather, an old way of living.
-The self-loathing that fueled my eating disorder.
-The internal voice that said “you don’t deserve to be well.”
+The self-loathing fueled my eating disorder.
+The internal voice said, “you don’t deserve to be well.”
 Worst of all, that fatalist lie: you’ll never live long enough for it to matter.
 To confront my (admittedly irrational) fears of the dentist was to eradicate the last vestiges of self-harm.
 Girl, why you cryin?
 Joy in the face of my recovery, grief for the person I once was, relief for the person I am today, and pride at the final exorcism of this remaining dormant demon.

 A little about Clare: She is the author of two books of poetry, The Thingbody (Instar Books, 2015) and If Wishes Were Horses the Poor Would Ride (Finishing Line Press, forthcoming 2016).
 For more posts from Clare: